Algafix/OSNMA/README.md

 OSNMAlib
 ========

-**NOTE:** This branch implements the new ICD 1.0 transmitted live since 2023-08-03 11:00.
+###**NOTE:** This branch implements the new ICD 1.0 transmitted live since 2023-08-03 11:00.
 It will be a branch until test vectors are released for this new ICD, then master and this branch will be swapped.

-**NOTE:** While there are some corner cases not yet implemented, this branch should work correctly with the new ICD data in the majority of situations.
-Do not execute the tests, as they use data from the previous ICD.
+###**NOTE:** While there are some corner cases not yet implemented, this branch should work correctly with the new ICD data in the majority of situations.
+The run folders contain the current Public Key and Merkle Tree root.

 OSNMAlib is an open-source Python library that can be integrated into existing receivers and applications to incorporate